radhagummuluri/EmployeeManagement/README.md

 # Employee Management
 This solution is for managing employees and dependents and get a preview of the payroll for every period.
-Along with providing facility to create/read/update/delete employee and dependents, this application calculates the pay preview per period.
+Along with providing a facility to create/read/update/delete employee and dependents, this application calculates the pay preview per period which includes benefit deductions for employee and dependents.
 The pay preview screen presents the following information per pay period:
 - pay period beginning date
 - pay period end date
 - number of work hours in the pay period
 - employee pay rate/hr
 - gross salary per pay period
-- total deductions for the pay period
+- total benefit deductions for the pay period
 - net salary per pay period
 - Year to date gross salary
 - Year to date net salary
-- deduction amount per census type (employee/dependents)
+- benefit deduction amount per census type (employee/dependents)
-- year to date deduction amount per census type
+- year to date benefit deduction amount per census type

 Instructions:
 - Clone the solution repository locally.